Module 5: Agent & LLM evaluations (Evals)

 3. Click on a trace that has the simple scorer columns filled (contains_expected, has_numeric_result, response_length) — the rest should be null at this point.
 You’ll see the detailed view with the Assessments sidebar:

-The detail view combines the trace information (inputs, outputs, span timeline) with the evaluation assessments.
+The detail view combines the trace information (inputs, outputs, span sequence) with the evaluation assessments.
 The Feedback section shows the deterministic scorer results, and the Expectations section shows the expected values from the dataset.

 Exercise 6: Run LLM-as-a-Judge evaluation